dvl/silex-base/README.md

 Silex MVC base application
 ==========================

-This application is intended to be used as base for MVC applications based on Silex
+This application is intended to be used as base for MVC applications with Silex, It was made for personal purposes but I don't see any reasons to don't share with everyone.

 Contents
 --------